warmist/scripts/docs/devel/pop-screen.rst

 devel/pop-screen
 ================

 .. dfhack-tool::
-    :summary: todo.
+    :summary: Forcibly closes the current screen.
     :tags: dev interface

-Forcibly closes the current screen.
-This is usually equivalent to pressing :kbd:`Esc` (``LEAVESCREEN``), but will bypass the screen's input handling.
+Running this tool is usually equivalent to pressing :kbd:`Esc` (``LEAVESCREEN``), but will bypass the screen's input handling.
 This is intended primarily for development, if you have created a screen whose input handling throws an error before it handles :kbd:`Esc` (or if you have forgotten to handle :kbd:`Esc` entirely).

 .. warning::